hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 .. note::

-   The interactive partition is intended for relatively lightweight interactive work, such as compiling software, running small preprocessing scripts, or visualization.
+   The interactive partition is intended for relatively lightweight interactive work, such as compiling software, running small preprocessing scripts, small-scale debugging, or visualization.
 This is the reason why the amount of resources you can get in a job is limited on the interactive partition.
 In case you must do heavy computational work in an interactive way, it is also possible to submit interactive jobs to the other partitions.
+For instance suppose you need to debug a program using more than 8 cores.
+In that case you can use the command above to run an interactive job, changing the partition to ``batch``, ``gpu``, or ``bigmem`` and adapting the resources as needed.
 Do note that in general it is recommended to run heavy computational work in a script which you run as a batch job (so without opening an interactive terminal on the compute node).

 .. _submit to wice big memory node: